Camilo Cienfuegos in the eternal remembrance of the Cuban people

 He was appointed head of Cuba’s armed forces shortly after the victory of Castro’s rebel army in 1959.In personality, writes one historian, Cienfuegos «exemplified the quintessential native, male, urban Cuban with his sense of humor, great interest in dancing and baseball, good looks, love of women, and overall joie de vivre».

-Rufo Lopez-Fresquet, who served as Minister of Finance for the first fourteen months of the revolutionary regime, described him as «a happy-go-lucky, adventuresome sort».
+Rufo Lopez-Fresquet, who served as Minister of Finance for the first fourteen months of the revolutionary government, described him as «a happy-go-lucky, adventuresome sort».

 Camilo Cienfuegos is revered in Cuba as a hero of the Revolution, with monuments, memorials, and an annual celebration in his honor on October 28.